KyleeValencia/FEDOT/README.rst

 Accordingly, compared to other frameworks, FEDOT:

-- There are no limits to specific modeling tasks and claims versatility and expandability;
+- There are no limits to specific modeling tasks, therefore FEDOT claims versatility and expandability;
 - Allows managing the complexity of models and thereby achieving better results.
 - Allows building models using widely types of input data (texts, images, tables, etc.) and consisting of various models.